jsstrn/jsstrn.me/content/notes/git-submodule.md

 ---
-title: "How to clone a repository with submodules"
-summary: "Clone a repository with submodules"
+title: "Clone a repository with submodules"

-tags: ["git"]
+tags: [git]
-categories: ["software engineering"]
+categories: [software engineering]
 ---

 Git commands are different for different versions so be sure to check your Git version.